 Audio signal processing

 Our research topics and projects are related to headset signal processing, loudspeakers, sound synthesis, effects processing algorithms, digital filters, musical instruments, acoustic measurements, subjective evaluation, and interactive audio systems.
 The emphasis of our research is on digital signal processing and machine learning methods which account for the properties of human hearing.
-We collaborate with several companies, such as Genelec and Nokia Technologies.
+We have collaborated with several companies, such as Genelec and Nokia Technologies.
 Much of our academic research is conducted in collaboration with foreign partners, such as Aalborg University, The University of Edinburgh, and Stanford University.

 This research group organizes the Audio Signal Processing course at Aalto University annually in January-April.
 We also arrange the Audio Technology Seminar every second year (February-May).
 Both courses are suitable for Master's and doctoral students, who have a solid background in acoustics and digital signal processing.
 Additionally, we are responsible for the Noise Control course for Master's and doctoral students and for the Sound and Speech Processing course (Äänen- ja puheenkäsittely, in Finnish) for BSc students.